Anti-LGBTQ rhetoric: Deception and pretending

-Bathroom bills
+Trans-exclusionary radical feminism

 Some positions within feminist theory have used denialist rhetoric viewed as transphobic.
 Those that hold these positions are known as trans-exclusionary radical feminists, or "TERF" for short.
 This term was coined by feminist blogger Viv Smythe in 2008 as a value-neutral descriptor of feminists who engage in denialism.

 In 1979, American radical feminist Janice Raymond published The Transsexual Empire: The Making of the She-Male.
 In it, she wrote that, "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves."
-A common position in radical feminism maintain that trans women are not women in a literal sense and should not be in women-only spaces.
+A common position in radical feminism maintains that trans women are not women in a literal sense and should not be in women-only spaces.

 Some second-wave feminists perceive trans men and women respectively as "traitors" and "infiltrators" to womanhood.
 In a 1997 article, Australian lesbian feminist Sheila Jeffreys wrote that "[T]ranssexualism should be seen as a violation of human rights."
 Jeffreys also argued that by transitioning medically and socially, trans women are "constructing a conservative fantasy of what women should be.
 They are inventing an essence of womanhood which is deeply insulting and restrictive."